-In 2012, the Board of Directors has arranged to prepare report on corporate social responsibility to show the determination and intention of directors, executives, and staffs to play a part of operating in business for social.
+And Corporate Social Responsibility, the Board of Directors has arranged to prepare report on corporate social responsibility to show the determination and intention of directors, executives, and staffs to play a part of operating in business for social.

-As the company stressed the importance of developing good corporate governance, the determination to participate in business transparently has resulted in 2012 as follows:
+As the company stressed the importance of developing good corporate governance, the determination to participate in business transparently has resulted in 2013 as follows:

-- Received 'SET Award of Honor' of Corporate Governance Report (four consecutive years of Top Corporate Governance Report Awards) for the second time from the SET Awards 2012 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
-The Company is the only listed company outside SET100 to receive this award. - Received Investors' Choice Award from Thai Investors Association as the Company received 100% scores from the AGM evaluation for 4 consecutive years, from 2009 - 2012.
-The honorable award was given to a listed company who is aware of the importance of shareholders meetings by considering the rights and equality of all shareholders.
-SE-ED is the only company in the publishing business that received the award. - The Company received the evaluation of Corporate Governance Report of Thai Listed Companies 2012, 2011, 2010, 2009 and 2008 as 'excellent' or five stars for five consecutive years.
+- Received 'SET Award of Honor' of Corporate Governance Report (five consecutive years of Top Corporate Governance Report Awards) for the third time from the SET Awards 2013 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
+The Company is the only listed company outside SET100 to receive this award. - The Company received the evaluation of Corporate Governance Report of Thai Listed Companies 2013, 2012, 2011, 2010, 2009 and 2008 as 'excellent' or five stars for six consecutive years.
 The evaluation was from Thai Institute of Directors (IOD), the Stock Exchange of Thailand, and the Office of Securities and Exchange Commission.
-The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for five consecutive years. - The company was rated as "Excellent" in the 2007, 2008, 2009, 2010, 2011, and 2012 evaluation in the Annual General Meeting (AGM) of the shareholders by the Securities and Exchange Commission in cooperation with the Listed Companies Association and the Thai praised as a good example from SEC for 6 consecutive years.
-Among 450 listed companies that participated in this project, the Company is 1 in 74 companies that received 100 points.
+The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for six consecutive years. - The Company was assessed by the Securities and Exchange Commission, Thai Listed Companies Association, and Thai Investors Association, in the organization of the Annual General Shareholders Meeting (AGM) 2013 in the level "5 TIA" with the perfect 100 scores for 5 consecutive years (2009-2013).
+There was a total of 475 listed companies participated in the assessment of the year 2013.